All you need to know about five-year fixed-term mortgages

 Your mortgage is likely to be your biggest financial commitment.
 So shopping around for the best deal is vital.
-MoneySuperMarket can help you compare thousands of products from a wide variety of lenders, covering the whole of the market.
+MoneySuperMarket can help you compare thousands of mortgage products from a wide variety of lenders, covering the whole of the market.
 This way, you can be confident you’re getting the right deal.

 In a nutshell, a five-year fixed-rate mortgage is a specific type of long-term loan where both your monthly repayments and interest rates will remain untouched for five years.
-Whatever happens to the Bank of England’s base rate, which influences the rise or fall of mortgage interest rates, your plan will not be affected during your five-year plan.
+Whatever happens to the Bank of England’s base rate, which influences the rise or fall of mortgage interest rates, your plan will not be affected during your five-year term.

 As you near the end of your five-year period, you should generally be able to take out a new fixed-rate or variable-rate deal without being charged.
-But if you don’t act, you’ll be moved onto your lender’s standard variable rate (SVR), which is higher than that of a fixed-rate mortgage.
+But if you don’t act, you’ll be moved onto your lender’s standard variable rate (SVR), which can be higher than that of a fixed-rate mortgage.
 Therefore, to save money, you may want to consider remortgaging before the SVR kicks in.

 As with everything, five-year fixed-rate mortgages come with their very own set of advantages and drawbacks.
 Everyone has their own specific needs and requirements, and a five-year fixed deal may (or may not) be the solution you’re looking for.